How To Get Bigger Forearms – Works at Home!

 Exercises for Building Bigger Forearms

-Wrist Curls: Sit on a bench with your forearms resting on your thighs, palms facing up.
+Wrist Curls: This one is easy, just sit on something with your arms on your thighs.
 Hold a dumbbell in each hand and slowly curl your wrists up, then lower them back down.
 Aim for 3 sets of 12-15 reps.

 Reverse Wrist Curls: This exercise is similar to wrist curls, but with your palms facing down.
 Hold a dumbbell in each hand, and slowly curl your wrists up towards your forearms, then lower them back down.
 Aim for 3 sets of 12-15 reps.